AlvaroVillamizar/Employee_Survival_Analysis/README.md

 The Null hypothesis states that: There are no survival experience of the subjects in the different groups.

-These scores indicates that salary, promotion, monthyl hours, satisfaction level, work accidents, and number of projects influence the survival time.
+These scores indicates that salary, promotion, monthly hours, satisfaction level, work accidents, and number of projects influence the survival time.
 The "exp(coef)", also known as Hazard Ratio, indicates that all the previous variables, except monthly hours had a decresed risk, meaning that for each one-unit change in the predictor, the hazard function change in the respective direction.
 The next graph shows the change for both the survival probability and cumulative hazard functions.

 <figure class="image">
 <p align="center">